The longer version. For the short version, see About.

 - Built foundational platforms that now serve hundreds of millions of users daily with zero critical incidents at scale.

-- Solved a 2-year navigation challenge that had defeated previous engineering attempts.
+- Solved a 2-year navigation challenge.

 - Led SPM migration achieving 81% conversion rate and 54% p90 build time reduction, saving approximately 6,000 engineering hours per month.